Biarity/DiscourseSso/README.md

 ```

 # Token
-The JWT that you'll recieve will look like this:
+The JWT that you'll receive will look like this:
 ```
 {
   "sub": "1",